 I love National Public Radio!
-Listening to NPR on my way to the office in the mornings I often hear about things that are fascinating and about which I knew nothing before.
+Listening to NPR on my way to the office in the morning I often hear about things that are fascinating and about which I knew nothing before.

 This morning there was a piece on a new astronomical event.
 Apparently, in 1979, a star was observed exploding into a Super Nova.
 But this was no ordinary event.
 It seems the explosion was large enough that it may have produced a black hole.
 And evidence suggests that this hole has, in the last thirty years, consumed an amount of mass equal to that of our entire planet, which, as these things go, is a lot!
 And this seems to be the very first time astronomers have been able to witness a black hole being born in a normal Super Nova.
 Way cool!